 A dfESPeventblock with more than one event, but without transactional properties set, can be used to improve performance during the absorption of the event block into the appropriate source window.
 You use this to trade off a little bit of latency for a large gain in throughput.
 It is best to test the event block optimal size trade-off.
 For example, placing 256 events into an event block gives both great latency and throughput.
 This performance varies depending on the width of the events.

 dfESPproject

-specifies a container that holds one or more continuous queries and are backed by a thread pool of userdefined size and an optional port.
+specifies a container that typically holds one or more continuous queries.
+A project is backed by a thread pool of user-defined size and an optional port.